-The Project's clients are referred primarily through SJLS, which serves 7 counties: Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester and Salem counties, where the applicants are screened for income and asset eligibility.
-The program also occasionally receives referrals from the Camden Center for Law and Social Justice, the Community Health Law Project, and the Aids Coalition of Southern New Jersey.
-In order to be referred to the

-Bankruptcy Pro Bono Project, prospective clients must satisfy the Legal Services income eligibility guidelines, unless expanded levels are accepted by the Project.
-The income eligibility level for Legal Services is set at 150% of the Federal Poverty Guidelines.
+The Project's clients are referred primarily through SJLS, which serves 9 counties: Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Monmouth, Ocean and Salem counties, where the applicants are screened for income and asset eligibility.
+In order to be referred to the Bankruptcy Pro Bono Project, prospective clients must satisfy the SJLS income eligibility guidelines, unless expanded levels are accepted by the Project.
+The income eligibility level for Legal Services is set at 200% of the Federal Poverty Guidelines.
 A table illustrating the applicable income levels and a brief discussion of the SJLS guidelines are included in the Appendix at page 3.
 Federal poverty guidelines are updated annually by the Department of Health & Human Services.
-(The 2011 guidelines can be found at 76 FR 3637-02, 2011 WL 167132).
+(The 2016 guidelines can be found at https://aspe.hhs.gov/poverty-guidelines).
 Clients seeking bankruptcy assistance and satisfying the SJLS guidelines are sent a letter referring their case to the Project.
 The prospective clients are then scheduled for an interview with a volunteer team from the law school, comprised of a volunteer attorney and two law students, typically one second year and one third year law student.
-This "team" will handle the prospective client's case.
+This "team" handles the prospective client's case.